Rohith-CodeSage/SRU_HACKATHON/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact
+## 📞 Contact

 Project Link: [https://github.com/Rohith-CodeSage/SRU_HACKATHON](https://github.com/Rohith-CodeSage/SRU_HACKATHON)

----

-## About Our Team

-We are a group of dedicated students/professionals collaborating on projects together.
-Each member brings unique skills and perspectives to the team.

-## Contact Information

 For inquiries related to our team or projects, please contact any of our team members using their ID numbers.

-## Project Guidelines

-- All team members are expected to contribute equally to projects
-- Regular meetings will be scheduled to discuss progress
-- Code and documentation should follow team standards
-- Issues should be reported immediately to the team leader

-## Version Control

-Our team uses Git for version control.
-Please ensure all code changes are properly committed with descriptive messages.

-## Code of Conduct
+## 📜 Code of Conduct

 We are committed to creating a positive and inclusive work environment.
-All team members should treat each other with respect and professionalism.
+All team members treat each other with respect and professionalism.

+---

 Made with ❤️ for the AYUSH startup ecosystem